The Do’s and Don’ts of Applying to Vet School

 Because there are so many vet school requirements that go into an application, it’s wise get started early.
 Long before you ever log into the Veterinary Medical College Application Service (VMCAS), you need to complete prerequisites, accumulate relevant experience, and build strong relationships with professors or veterinarians who will eventually write letters of evaluation.

-Beginning as soon as possible is also helpful when you actually start filling out applications.
+Beginning as soon as possible is also helpful when you start the process of filling out applications.
 There are many fields to complete, and you also need to include a polished personal statement.
 This essay is more important than you might expect.

 “The personal statement is a chance to tell the admissions committee who you are, what you’re passionate about, and why they should choose you,” Dr. Masciana says.